By: Tavaga Research

 - Minority Disinvestment: The Government wishes to retain managerial control over the company by maintaining the majority stake (equal to or more than 51 percent).
 Because public sector enterprises cater to the citizens, the Government needs to be able to influence company policies to further the interests of the general public.
 The Government generally auctions the minority stake to potential institutional investors or announces an offer for sale (OFS) inviting participation by the public.

-- Majority Disinvestment/Strategic Disinvestment: The Government gives up the majority stake in such a form of disinvestment.
+- Majority Disinvestment: The Government gives up the majority stake in a government-held company.
+After the disinvestment, the government is left holding a minority stake in the company.
 Such a decision is based on strategic grounds and policies of the Government.
 Typically, majority disinvestments are done in the favor of other public sector enterprises.
 For example, Chennai Petroleum Corporation Limited, formerly known as Madras Refineries Limited is a group company of Indian Oil Corporation after disinvestment by the Government.
 The idea is the consolidation of resources in a company which ultimately leads to operational efficiency.

 - Complete Disinvestment/Privatization: 100 percent sale of Government stake in a PSU leads to the privatization of the company, wherein complete ownership and control are passed onto the buyer.